clinical-meteor/cookbook/cookbook/schema-design.md

 However, the good news is that we **do** have a whole bunch of tools from the field of [cladistics](http://en.wikipedia.org/wiki/Cladistics) at our disposal for analyzing tree structures (which JSON records are structured as), such as [variety.js](https://github.com/variety/variety) and [schema.js](http://skratchdot.com/projects/mongodb-schema/).
 If you've never studied cladistics...  well, lets just say that there is a *lot* of math behind the branching of trees, and they're very well known algorithms.
 It's an entire area of study from the field of biology.
 So plenty of things to learn!

 ####General Design Considerations
-Instead of relying on formal schemas, I'm just going to share some experience on how I go about designing *my* collection schemas.
-I've been working with Mongo for a couple years now, and document oriented database for maybe 8 years now.
-There are few guidelines I use nowdays when designing data storage collections:
+Instead of relying on formal schemas, I'm just going to share some experience on how I go about designing *my* collection schemas, having worked with document oriented database for some 10 odd years.
+So, here are few guidelines I use nowdays when designing data storage collections:

 1. Don't do data modeling in the collection schemas.
 2. Do a careful analysis of the most commonly used queries in your application instead.